-Customers enter a store by scanning their Amazon Go QR code on mobile, pick the products that they like and can leave the store.
+Customers enter a store by scanning their Amazon Go QR code on mobile, pick the products that they like, and can leave the store.
 After 2 to 5 minutes they get a message of the payment bill for the items purchased and customers can pay through card/app payment methods.
 The computer vision-enabled AI systems click images to track and trace every moment of every customer entering the store.
 The deep learning networks process those images to identify items picked by a particular customer and sensors identify the final purchases made by individual customers.

 Data-driven AI helps in harnessing data collected from customers.
 Deriving meaningful intelligence insights, from the collected massive amounts of datasets, helps companies to create a personalized shopping experience via- intelligent in-store bots, highly-structured webshops, and online chatbots.
 The application of AI in daily retail operations is changing the phase of the retail industry.
-AI being integrated with computer vision, big data analytics, deep learning algorithms, is providing advanced applications to the retailers to address their customer wants.
+AI being integrated with computer vision, big data analytics, and deep learning algorithms, is providing advanced applications to retailers to address their customer wants.

 If you need any help with idea validation, proof-of-concept, Data Science consulting, large-scale AI implementation, Big Data Engineering, or a creative solution for your retail platform.
 You are at the right place.